etrusk/tubaba/.roo/rules/00-global.md

-# Global Instructions for All Modes
+# Global Rules for All Modes

 These rules apply to every mode in this project.
-Mode-specific rules extend but do not override these.
+Mode-specific rules in `.roo/rules-{mode}/` extend but do not override these.

 ## Non-Negotiable Behaviors